Master of Science in Nursing

 Admission requirements

-Students admitted to the MSN Program in the School of Nursing are considered for full admission with an undergraduate grade point average (GPA) of 3.00 on a 4.00 scale for BSN and all previous nursing degrees.
-No admission test is required for students who are granted full admission (EXCEPTION: applicants for the Nurse Anesthesia track are required to hold CCRN).
+Full Admission.
+Students admitted to the MSN Program in the School of Nursing are granted full admission with an undergraduate grade point average (GPA) of 3.00 on a 4.00 scale for BSN and all previous nursing degrees.
+No admission test is required for students who are granted full admission (EXCEPTION: applicants for the Nurse Anesthesia track are required to hold CCRN.)
 Applicants with a GPA between 2.75 and 2.99 on a 4.00 point scale may be admitted to the MSN Program in the School of Nursing on a case by case basis.

 Addressing the needs of the state and the region